poolpOrg/poolp.org/content/posts/2023-06_03/index.md

 I want a floating bridge that is NOT a floyd rose because I already have one, I like them but the drawbacks makes me want a different design for this additional guitar.
-I currently am looking into Gotoh 1502 and 1802 tremolo bridges, haven't decided yet if I'll stick to this idea but Iwill also post a more lenghty article once I settle.
+I currently am looking into Gotoh 1502 and 1802 tremolo bridges, haven't decided yet if I'll stick to this idea but I will also post a more lenghty article once I settle.

 Finally,